Women@Work, the project to enhance and strengthen women’s talents 15 Febbraio 2023

 Women@Work and Piano C

-The Women@Work project is perfectly in line with the goals and development strategies of Piano C, with particularly regard to measuring the impact and digitalization of the services offered, as well as responding to the training and redesigning needs of women who want to find their place in the world of work.
+The Women@Work project is aligned with the development goals and strategies of Piano C, particularly in terms of measuring impact as well as addressing the training and redesign needs of women who want to find their place in the world of work.

 Enhancing female talent is the key to full professional and personal fulfilment and the cultural transformation of the world of work.